turingschool/front-end-curriculum/lessons/module-4/kickoff.md

 And then there's your last group project!
 You'll get a chance to work with back-end teammates to create something really special.
 We encourage you to take risks with new technologies, show off your skills, and make something to wow the judges at demo night.

+### Week 6: Final Assessment and Graduation

+Your final assessment will be a take-home style challenge that you will work on independently (we'll talk about this more as the weeks go on).

+Everyone will also need to complete a successful mock interview.

 ## Graduation Requirements

 In order to graduate from Module 4, students must complete each of the following: